Creator / Edward Eager

 - Annoying Younger Sibling: Martha and Deborah sometimes annoy their siblings.

-- Author Appeal: Half Magic is set in Eager's childhood home Toledo Ohio, and Magic or Not? and The Well-Wishers are sit in New Canaan, Massachusetts, where he lived as an adult.
+- Author Appeal: Magic or Not? and The Well-Wishers are set in New Canaan, Connecticut, where Eager lived as an adult.

 - Big Fancy House: The house they stay at in The Time Garden.